ryanwongsa/ECCV22_Chalearn-MSSL/README.md

 # 2022 Sign Spotting Challenge at ECCV

-Our solution for Track 1 - MSSL (multiple shot supervised learning)
+First place solution to the ChaLearn 2022 Sign Spotting Challenge at ECCV - MSSL (multiple shot supervised learning) track

 Details on how to reproduce the results are available in `REPRODUCE.md`